Hot Runner Basics

 1.2 Types of Injection Molding Machines

-Micro - The M3 micro-injection molding machine is designed specifically for producing ultra-small plastic parts with extreme precision.
+Micro-injection molding machines are relatively new.
+Technology like the M3 series, is designed specifically for producing ultra-small plastic parts with extreme precision.
 Unlike traditional injection molding machines, the M3 system uses a valve-gated hot runner and direct part gating, eliminating cold runners to reduce waste and improve efficiency.

 - Zero Waste - Eliminates cold runners, reducing material costs.